zaius/docs/content/quickstarts/deployment/heroku.md

 ![image](/images/heroku_08.jpg)

-And your all done!
+And you're all done!
 Now when deploying via wercker, you no longer receive an email that a new SSH key was added!